pawansingh10/Computer_Basics/README.md

    - Devices like Monitor, Speaker, Printer etc

 ### Configuration
+***
-  - Congiguration simply means arrangement of the hardware and software of a system.
+  - Configuration simply means arrangement of the hardware and software of a system.